tikv/website/content/docs/5.1/concepts/explore-tikv-features/cas.md

 ## Prerequisites

-Make sure that you have installed TiUP, jshell, download tikv-client JAR files，and start a TiKV cluster according to [TiKV in 5 Minutes](../../tikv-in-5-minutes).
+Make sure that you have installed TiUP, jshell, download tikv-client JAR files, and start a TiKV cluster according to [TiKV in 5 Minutes](../../tikv-in-5-minutes).

 ## Verify CAS